vahidkaargar/bamboo-card-portal/readme.md

 $bamboo = (new Bamboo())->orders();

  /*
   * checkout and create an order
+  * you can add multiple products
  */
  $requestedId = Str::uuid();
  $checkout = $bamboo->setRequestId($requestedId)